 What should you do before changing Template?

 Perform a full backup of your website.

-Check which POSITION each Module is assigned to.
+Check which Position each Module is assigned to.

 See image below.

-- Site Banner.
+- Site Templates screen

 If your old template was purchased from a Template Club then it may well have used a number of 3rd party extensions which came with it.